Admission Process | M.S. in Physician Assistant Studies

 - September: Offers begin as interviews are completed

-It is expected that seats will continue to be available throughout the interview timeline.
-A minimum of 24 seats will be offered in the 20-21 application cycle.
+It is expected that seats will remain available throughout the interview timeline.
+A minimum of 28 seats will be offered in the 2021-2022 application cycle.

 Required Application Materials